Jonas C. Greenfield

+Education and career

-Greenfield studied at Yale, receiving a Master of Arts in 1951 and his doctorate in 1956 (with a dissertation on "The Lexical Status of Mishnaic Hebrew").
+Greenfield studied at Yale University, receiving a Master of Arts in 1951 and his doctorate in 1956 (with a dissertation on "The Lexical Status of Mishnaic Hebrew").
 He taught at Brandeis University (1954–56), University of California, Los Angeles (1956–1965), the University of California, Berkeley (1965–71), and the Hebrew University of Jerusalem (1971–1995).
 In 1990 he became Caspar Levias Professor of Ancient Semitic Languages at the Hebrew University.

 He was a member of the committee of translators of the Ketuvim (the "Writings") for the New JPS Translation of the Tanakh.